 Our different Rivers and Trips:

 We run a huge variety of rivers and trips for such a small company.
 This is especially true during the spring.
 There may not be another company in the U.S. that has a busier or more diverse spring season.
 All the rivers we advertise we actually run.
-We run more trips on rivers such as the Cal Salmon and the Illinois then all other outfitters combined.
+We run more trips on rivers such as the Cal Salmon and the Illinois than all other outfitters combined.
 Many times we are as busy in May as we are in July.

 We also run a lot of rivers that have temperamental flows, weather, and access.
-Last minute logistical changes and river changes happen and need to be dealt with as seamlessly as possible and with a ton of positive energy.
-Because of this we need dynamic people who can deal with last minute change.
+Last-minute logistical changes and river changes happen and need to be dealt with as seamlessly as possible and with a ton of positive energy.
+Because of this, we need dynamic people who can deal with last-minute change.

 Momentum and our environment: